cfpb/design-system/docs/pages/conducting-research-3.md

   respond to trauma in participants "
 status: Proposed
 description: >-
-  **Build a greater understanding of who you’re working with and how they experience the situation you’re addressing.** Research is vital to a successfully project and a mutually-helpful collaboration.
+  <p class="lead-paragraph"><b>Build a greater understanding of who you’re
+  working with and how they experience the situation you’re addressing.</b>
+  Research is vital to a successfully project and a mutually-helpful collaboration. </p>

   ## Practice inclusive recruitment